fuji-fabric/fuji-fabric.github.io/docs/02-Modules/leaderboard.md

 ## Overview
 :::module
-  This module allows you to define a `leaderboard`.
+  This module defining a `leaderboard`.

   The `score provider` of a `leaderboard` can be a `placeholder`, `statistics` or `objective`.